 By the time of the expiration date, there are three possibilities for the wheat market:

 2. The price per bushel has increased.
 Let’s say the price of wheat is now $5.20 per bushel.
-In this case the agricultural producer must pay the financial institution $0.20 per bushel, the difference between the current price market and the price set in the contract, which was $5.
-So the agricultural producer must pay $200,000.
+In this case, the agricultural producer must pay the financial institution $0.20 per bushel, the difference between the current market price and the price set in the contract, which was $5.
+The agricultural producer must pay $200,000.

 Pros and Cons of Trading Forwards